 To some of us, winter is a time to stay indoors by the fire.
 But why would you stay indoors when the C&O Canal National Historical Park offers some of the most scenic areas to explore during the winter months?
 So put on some warm clothes and come experience the C&O Canal as a winter wonderland!

 The Great Falls area is breathtaking year-round, but the leafless landscape of winter offers extraordinary views of the Potomac and the falls that are not possible in more verdant seasons.
-While the Olmstead Trail to Great Falls Overlook will be closed for repairs until the spring, this area of the Park still has many wonderful trails to explore, including the popular Billy Goat Trails, which are well worth the effort for anyone looking for a winter challenge.
+This area of the Park has many wonderful trails to explore, including the the Olmstead Overlook Trail with its awe-inspiring view of Great Falls, and the popular Billy Goat Trails, which are well worth the effort for anyone looking for a winter challenge.

 There are three Billy Goat Trails to choose from (A, B, and C) and with each comes a unique adventure.
 These trails, offering stunning views of the Potomac River and the surrounding forest, are sure to bring out the winter wanderer in all of us.